ShiinaHiiragi/notepad/README.md

    > npm run package
    ```

-   - If you want to change the target platform (Linux, for example), please change it at `package.json`: `--platform=linux"`
+   - If you want to change the target platform (Linux, for example), please change it at `package.json`: `--platform=linux`

 ## 3 Using